Skip to main content

 The first thing you see once culling is over is a Grid View of all your images, which lets you view multiple images at once and quickly make adjustments to Aftershoot's selection.

-You can access Quick Filters on the right side of the screen to view photos that were marked as Blurred, Closed Eyes, Selected, etc. More options are available at the top of the screen, where you can choose to display photos assigned with a specific Color Label and/or Star Rating.
+More options are available at the top of the screen, where you can choose to display photos assigned with a specific Color Label and/or Star Rating, and My Selections.

-Now, look at the top left side of the screen and click on the square icon - this will transition you into Loupe View.
-You can also do that by pressing on the L key shortcut.
+Now, look at the top left side of the screen, you’ll see three icons.
+Click on the one in the middle, this will transition you into Loupe View.
+You can also do that by pressing on the E key or Enter key shortcut.

-In this view instead of focusing on multiple images at once, a single image is brought forward and centered.
-Similarly to Grid View, you'll see Key Faces and Duplicates on the right side of the screen.
+In this view, instead of focusing on multiple images at once, a single image is brought forward and centered.
+Similar to Grid View, you'll see Key Faces on the right side of the screen.

-A the bottom of the screen you will see a carousel with all the other images in your culling session.
+At the bottom of the screen, you will see a carousel with all the other images in your culling session.
 You can switch to another image by clicking on it or by using the left and right arrow keys on your keyboard.

 To the right of the Loupe View icon is the Survey Mode icon.
 You can also enter Survey Mode by clicking on the N key shortcut.